ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 The `j` indicates which neural network in the ensemble the file refers to.
 In the case of using just one neural network no subscript is added to these two files.

-The `model` folder contains a `config_sbi.json` that it is a copy of the configuration file used to run the experiment.
+The `model` folder contains a `config_sbi.json` that is a copy of the configuration file used to run the experiment.
 Finally, each subfolder `round_{i}` in this directory contains:

 * `corner_plot_observed_sample.pdf`: A corner plot visualizing the approximated posterior distribution conditioned on